 Concept 1.2.
 Notice where arguments start and stop.
 If Orwell is correct that reducing one’s subjectivity and increasing one’s objectivity entails “a constant struggle,” then where one starts to reason would seem to be critical to notice and get right, for that starting point may be grounded in emotions or premises that you have not sufficiently interrogated.
 So is there a first idea or starting point for reasoning that can assist one in reaching, as with mathematics, objective truth?
 Put another way, is there a place to begin one’s reasoning so that one might have a chance of reaching conclusions that it would be unreasonable ever to doubt–as in mathematics?
 And could this first idea or starting point then function as a North Star for reasoning with others, conferring special powers of clarity and objectivity to your writing?

 Unfortunately, the answer is almost certainly no. Or, if the answer is yes, there’s no broad consensus as to what that objectively true, first idea or starting point might be, exactly.
 Why is that?
 It has to do with premises.
 Perhaps if we all agreed on that first idea–that first premise–we’d all reach the same conclusions, regarding them as objectively obtained and beyond question—but then again, maybe not.
-For example, Catholic theologian Thomas Aquinas, Jewish philosopher Baruch Spinoza, and Protestant philosopher Gottfried Leibniz were all very powerful minds and careful logicians (studiers of logic), and they started their reasoning with the same, ultimate, big idea: God.
+For example, Catholic theologian Thomas Aquinas, Jewish philosopher Baruch Spinoza, and Protestant philosopher Gottfried Leibniz were all very powerful minds and careful logicians (practitioners of logic), and they started their reasoning with the same, ultimate, big idea: God.
 For each of these thinkers, God functioned as a starting place for their reasoning—and yet they did not reach the same conclusions as to what God implied for the nature of their existence and what should be regarded, ultimately, as the objectively true, good, and beautiful.
 Though they attempted to reach a greater rationality and certainty in life by taking God’s existence as a key premise, they nevertheless ended their processes of reasoning in very different places.

 One cause for their diversity of opinion had to do with definition.
 None of these men defined God in exactly the same way, so they didn’t really start their arguments in exactly the same place.
 As with the butterfly effect in chaos theory—an idea in physics where even a small flutter of a butterfly’s wing in Asia can make exact weather prediction in California, six months later, uncertain—so a small difference in definitions or premises can have large scale effects for ultimate conclusions.
 Exact starting and stopping points for arguments are thus crucial to notice.
 Garbage in, garbage out.

 Oftentimes the Oz curtain of a person’s way of thinking–if it appears mysterious, confusing, or suspiciously unsupported–can be drawn back by simply asking, “Why did this person start her argument exactly where she did, and why did she stop it exactly where she did?”
-If this question cannot be inferred or explicitly answered to your satisfaction, it may be because the author has not stated it outright.
+If this question cannot be answered to your satisfaction, it may be because the author has not stated it outright.
 This may be for a variety of reasons.
 It is possible, for instance, that the writer has misread you, her audience, expecting you would treat her points of departure and conclusion as your points of departure and conclusion, granting her opening and closing claims as in need of no additional justification because you are, at those points, at yes with her.
 (Rhetoric is about getting to yes with an audience.)
 Perhaps she assumes that you have the background knowledge she does, and are part of her community, sharing her general sensibilities, assumptions, and beliefs, knowing where questions can generally start and stop without a lot of justification or explanation.

 But perhaps you’re not part of her community.
 Perhaps you don’t share her way of talking about things, and so you’re unwilling to start and stop arguments where she does.
 If, for instance, you do not take as axiomatic (self-evident; foundational; something not in need of additional argument) that all human beings are created by God and created equal, as Thomas Jefferson so famously claimed in the Declaration of Independence (“We hold these truths to be self-evident that all men are created equal”), then you are in want of additional convincing.
 You have not reached yes with this message sender, sharing her premises.